Gemstones, diamonds and crystals are all pretty commonplace. If you truly want to stand out, try meteorite jewelry!

 In San Francisco there’s a sustainable jewellery company that utilises precious reclaimed metals, upcycled gemstones and outer space debris like remnants from the Gibeon Meteor.
 This meteorite is one of the world’s finest specimens.
 It landed in Namibia, Africa and is approximately four billion years old.

-Microscopic particles of the gem are composed of silicon carbide and make the stone even more scintillating than a diamond.
-Moissanite&Co. gives you the chance of possessing a gem like no other you found on Earth!
+Microscopic particles of the gem are composed of silicon carbide, and make the stone even more scintillating and brilliant than a diamond.
+Moissanite&Co. specialise in such meteorite jewelry, and gives you the chance of possessing a gem like no other you found on Earth!

-The company not only makes mesmerising rings, but also offers a Lifetime Meteorite Ring Protection which means that you get to wear your meteorite ring carefree.
-You may send them your ring for free cleaning and re-etching any time, though it’s unlikely it will need it often.
+The company not only makes mesmerising rings and earrings, but also offers a Lifetime Meteorite Ring Protection.
+This means that you can send them your meteorite jewelry for free cleaning and re-etching any time, though it’s unlikely it will need it often.

 7. Jacob Albee

-His eponymous brand uses 100% recycled precious metals, Ã¢â‚¬ ¨including gold, platinum, and sterling silver.
+His eponymous brand uses 100% recycled precious metals, ¨including gold, platinum, and sterling silver.
 These are blended with not only Gibeon Meteorites, but also rubber, ethically sourced gemstones, and any materials customers provide to upcycle into unique pieces.

 Tracking time is phantasmagorical with Bovet Watches.
-The elite watch maker has incorporated fragments of the Gibeon meteorite in Namibia into their dials to create timepieces that are handmade using traditional techniques by expert craftsmen in Switzerland.
+The elite watchmaker has incorporated fragments of the Gibeon meteorite in Namibia into the dials of some of their designs to create luxurious timepieces for men and women.